On a wider class of prior distributions for graphical models: Background

 \subsection{Comparing the cycle space with the set of decomposable graphs}

 As discussed in Section~\ref{sec1}, there have been efforts to limit the search space to a subset of $\mathcal{G}_n$, most notably to the set of decomposable graphs.
 While this restriction has the advantage of allowing normalising factors to be computed exactly, there are drawbacks to this restriction especially in applications.
 Firstly, unlike the cycle space, the set of decomposable graphs is not known to be closed under any vector addition operation.

-Therefore, posterior inference using Monte Carlo sampling requires additional checks to ensure that proposed graphs are decomposable \citep{giudici1999decomposable,green2013sampling}.
+As a result, more involved MCMC algorithms have been proposed to ensure that proposed graphs are decomposable via constraints on which edge to flip \citep{giudici1999decomposable,Stingo2015} or by sampling from the larger set of junction trees, which correspond to decomposable graphs \citep{green2013sampling}.
 On the other hand, in the cycle space, we are able to propose moves which are guaranteed to be in $\mathcal{C}_n$ by standard properties of vector spaces.
+Relatedly, decomposability cannot be checked as easily as Property~\ref{p:veblen} which determines membership of $\mathcal{C}_n$.

 Another, more important drawback of restricting inference to decomposable graphs is that, in general, decomposable graphs do not approximate other graphs well.
 For instance, $O(n \log n)$ edges need to be added to a graph to make the resulting graph decomposable in general \citep{chung1994chordal}.
 This contrast with the cycle space as any graph $G\in\mathcal{G}_n$ is \emph{at most} $n/2$ edges different from a graph in $\mathcal{C}_n$ per the following result:

 \begin{proposition} Let $k$ be the number of odd-degree vertices in $G\in\mathcal{G}_n$.
 Then, there exists a graph in $ \mathcal{C}_n$ that differs from $G$ by $k/2$ edges while there exists no graph in $ \mathcal{C}_n$ that differs from $G$ by less than $k/2$ edges. \end{proposition}